willpitchers/Pitchers_PTRS2014/Scripts/gmax_analysis.md

 ![plot of chunk Eveness_results](../Output/Eveness_results.png)

-This final block of code builds the plots in the form in whiich they appear in the MS.
+This final block of code builds the plots in the form in which they appear in the MS.

 ```r